 So, how do you make family meals part of your weekly routine?

 Have a calendar with everyone’s work and activity schedules.
 Pick at least two days where everyone has time to join a family meal.
-Even if you eat dinner separately and come back to the table after a soccer practice for snack of fruit with everyone, that counts!
+Even if you have to eat dinner separately and come back to the table after a soccer practice for snack of fruit with everyone, that counts!
 Eating breakfast or lunch together over the weekend is another great way to spend time together.

 Make the family dinner table a cell phone/TV/computer/video-game free zone; adults too!
 Without these major distractions, it’s easier really focus on each other.
 The idea is to have an actual conversation with your entire family or group of friends.